 Studies using MRI technology show dogs understand human language better than previously thought.
-So talking out loud to your dog isn’t as crazy as you might think.
+So holding that one-way conversation with your dog isn’t as crazy as you might think.

 2. Be a good listener